Portuguese Course Catalogue

 PRT 3800 Portuguese Translation I (3).
 Review of theories and processes.
 Extensive practice in translating a variety of short texts, with emphasis on accuracy.

 PRT 3810 Introduction to Portuguese Translation and Interpretation (3).
 Fundamentals of translation processes, contrastive analysis of structures in Portuguese and English.
-Exercise in the accurate rendition of ideas from one language to the other.
+Exercise in the accurate rendition of ideas from one language to another.

 PRT 4430 LGBTQ Culture in Brazil (3).
-Examines LGBTQ cultural production in Brazil (films, novels, music) from the beginning of the 20th century to present times and addresses representations of violation of human rights in Brazil.
+Examines LGBTQ cultural production in Brazil (films, novels, music) from the beginning of the 20th century to the present time and addresses representations of the violation of human rights in Brazil.

 PRT 4801 Portuguese Translation II (3).
 Translation of medium-length texts covering a range of specific topics and prose styles with attention to both accuracy and style.
 Prerequisites: PRT 3800 or permission of the instructor.